ilexistools/kitconc/README.md

 * Concordance lines
 * Collocates
 * N-gram lists
+* Dispersion plots
-* Excel data files and plots
+* Excel data files

 The package is built on top of platforms and packages for scientific research: NLTK, pandas, XlsxWrite and sckit-learn.
 All in Anaconda Platform.